syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/carousel/EJ2_ASP.MVC/navigators-and-indicators.md

 ### Show or hide previous and next button

 In navigators, the previous and next slide transition buttons are used to perform slide transitions manually.
-You can show/hide the navigators using the `buttonsVisibility` property.
+You can show/hide the navigators using the `ButtonsVisibility` property.
 The possible property values are as follows:

 - `Hidden` – the navigator’s buttons are not visible.
 - `Visible` – the navigator’s buttons are visible.